PaulHuettl/fairseq/mmtl/README.md

 In my little case study provide all necessary scripts from fetching the data to generating from the trained LSL model.

+The following scripts are tooled via a .env file, I include a template so that it can befed with the environment variables needed by the scripts.

 ## Data preparation

 For training I will stick to the tatoeba and wmt21 dataset, i.e., as opposed to the original publication I will omit the CCMatrix and Opus-101 dataset.